summa-dev/summa-solvency/contracts/README.md

 # Summa Smart Contract

-The [Summa smart contract](src/Summa.sol) acts as a registrar for Centralized Exchanges (CEXs) to commit to their liabilities by submitting a Merkle sum tree (MST) root of all the CEX liabilities owed to its users.
-Users can then verify their inclusion into the liabilities commitment, and the public can compare the committed total sums with the assets owned by the CEX onchain.
+The [Summa smart contract](src/Summa.sol) serves as a registrar for Custodians to affirm their liabilities by submitting a polynomial commitment of all liabilities owed to their users.
+Users can verify their inclusion in the liabilities commitment, allowing public comparison of the committed total sums with the assets owned by the Custodian onchain.

 ## Features

-- **Address Ownership Proofs**: CEXs should submit the proof of address ownership for all addresses that hold the assets included into the commitment by using `submitProofOfAddressOwnership` function.
-The proofs are accepted optimistically and subject to off-chain verification.
+- **Address Ownership Proofs**: Custodians should submit proof of address ownership for all addresses holding assets included in the commitment using the `submitProofOfAddressOwnership` function.
+These proofs are accepted optimistically and subject to off-chain verification.

-- **Liabilities Commitments**: CEXs can submit commitments to its liabilities in the form of MST roots and the corresponding total sums that represent the snapshots of the liabilities at a given timestamp by using `submitCommitment` function.
+- **Liabilities Commitments**: Custodians can commit to their liabilities in the form of polynomial commitments and the corresponding total sums representing snapshots of the liabilities at a given timestamp through the `submitCommitment` function.

-- **Inclusion Verification**: Users are able to verify the zero-knowledge proof of inclusion of their balances into the MST using `verifyInclusionProof` function.
-The function is calling the underlying smart contract [Verifier](src/InclusionVerifier.sol).
-The verifier is generated from the [zk_prover](./../zk_prover/) module (see module's [readme](./../zk_prover/README.md)).
+- **Inclusion Verification**: Users can verify the polynomial commitment of their balances into the liabilities using the `verifyInclusionProof` function.
+This function calls the underlying smart contract [InclusionVerifier](src/InclusionVerifier.sol) module. refer to the module's [readme](./../kzg_prover/README.md) for details.

 ## Installation